Maine Central Railroad: Passenger operations

 The MEC passenger trains, often advertised as "M.C.
 R.R." in the early 20th century, were essential to the sporting camp movement as early as the 1880s when people from Boston, New York, Philadelphia, and Detroit would make their way north to hunt and fish in the western mountains and the Maine North Woods.
 From Portland's Union Station, the MEC had unnamed trains to Bangor via Lewiston, to Bangor via Augusta, to Rockland, to Calais via Ellsworth, to Farmington and to Montreal via North Conway.

+In 1908, the railroad established the Tacoma Inn at the junction of Woodbury Pond and Sand Pond on the Tacoma Lakes in Litchfield.
+In 1915, the Tacoma Inn hosted the High Diving White Horses, named King and Queen, who jumped from a high platform into Sand Pond.
+The railroad operated the inn until 1932.

 Among the named trains operated by the MEC prior to ending passenger service in 1960 were the Bar Harbor Express, Down Easter, Flying Yankee, Gull, Katahdin, Kennebec, Mountaineer, Penobscot, Pine Tree, and Skipper.
 The Down Easter name is in use by Amtrak (now spelled Downeaster), which began passenger service between Boston and Brunswick, Maine, in 2001.